-Phone to SIM PIN - use up to 5 digits to lock the terminal to that particular SIM.
-The Phone to SIM PIN will have to be entered any time the SIM card is changed.
-This setting is similar to a GSM phone's security code.
-Default password is 12345.
+Phone to SIM PIN - use a code of up to 8 digits to lock the terminal to the current SIM card.
+The Phone to SIM PIN code will have to be entered if the SIM card is changed.
+The default code is 12345, but the feature is disabled by default.